taogaede/textbook-tutor/README.md

 - Concept card quality
 - Refresh feedback

 The user has access to a saveable "Workspace" window in which they write out their understanding of the concept, and a "Tutor panel" in which they directly interact with the tutor-LLM.
-The user can click a "Check understanding" button to cause the tutor-LLM to evaluate the content of the Workspace relative to its interpretation of the understanding of the concept intended by the original math text.
+The user can click a "Check understanding" button to cause the tutor-LLM to evaluate the content of the Workspace relative to its interpretation of the understanding of the concept intended by the original math text and the concept card.
 The tutor-LLM proceeds in a socratic style and encourages the user to develop their understanding in the Workspace.

 ![Alt text](images/tutoring-dynamic-picture-for-readme.png)